 Learn more about the Coshocton Campus

-From left to right, front row: Jandi Adams, and Ann Simpson.
+From left to right, front row: Jandi Adams, Vice Chair, and Ann Simpson.

-Back row: Bob Pell, Dan Erb, Lynn Jacobs and David Hire
+Back row: Bob Pell, Chairman Dan Erb, Chairman, Lynn Jacobs and David Hire

 Not pictured: Jason Given, Amy Stockdale and Jan Myers